 Go for Free (or as close to it) if you can –

 Did you know you can get huge discounts and free activities just by asking for them?
 Seriously, I have yet to meet a business owner who doesn’t want good old fashioned word of mouth advertising.
 Sometimes you may only be able to score free parking but other times, you may actually be able to score your entire vacation, meal out or other family activity totally free!
 Another way to go for free is by using gift cards.
 There are quite a few companies that will pay you free gift cards in exchange for doing surveys, tasks or watching videos for them.
-I use a mixture of 39 ways to earn free gift cards online to earn mine and then use the gift cards for everything from vacation to buying Christmas gifts and even paying bills or buying groceries for free!
+I use a mixture of 39 ways to earn free gift cards online to earn mine and then use the gift cards for everything from vacation to buying Christmas gifts (Six Dollar Family) and even paying bills or buying groceries for free!

 If you’re the type who likes to write, you could also learn how to start a blog.
 This would give you the chance to write reviews for destinations or products in exchange for getting them free!
 Anything that you can get free keeps money in your budget which means it is totally worth the time it may take you to work out a deal.